 Though it’s done in a style reminiscent of Renaissance paintings of the Pietà, there’s no mistaking what’s happened.
 A man has been murdered and, like Christ, lies draped across his mother’s lap.
 The perpetrator is riding away in the background.
 The noose, though cut, looks sharp as a blade.
 The deed is done, and all that’s left is for the mourners to cry to heaven while a blood red scarf billows in the wind.
 The scene is beautifully rendered, but that doesn’t soften the blow.
 On the contrary, it highlights how hideous the moment truly is.

 As much as it pains me to admit it, this is also part of the place I call home.
 Like the child in the painting, I want to run away, to turn my head, to pretend it didn’t happen.
 But there’s no denying it.
 I’ve been to the place where Mary Turner died.
 I currently live thirty minutes away from Forsyth County, which remained “White Only” through brute force for most of the 20th century.
 (Read Blood at the Root by Patrick Phillips if you’d like to know the entire story.
 It’s gut wrenching.)

 Yes, home is a place you take in, but you have to take all of it.

 I may never have lifted my hand in violence or knowingly ostracized someone, but oh, so many have…and done so willingly.
 “The Mourners” depicts something at the root of my South, planted long before my little branch ever came to full flower.
 But that doesn’t change the fact that it must be recognized, rectified, and resisted from now on if we’re ever to scour such atrocities from this good earth.
-Removing a monument of Jefferson Davis won’t do that.
+Removing a monument of Jefferson Davis, while necessary, won’t fully solve the problem.
 Facing the truth, however hard it may be, and calling it by its right name?
 That just might.